ACME-Climate/acme_processflow/source/configuration.rst

 This would create a new data type called "my_new_custom_type."
 The processflow would then take the cases "remote_path" and replace the REMOTE_PATH section defined in the data_type, making it look for this new data type in
 /export/my_user/model-output/my-case/archive/custom_component/hist, with the file names some-case-id.custom.value.0022-01.nc through some-case-id.custom.value.0044-12.nc

-The keywords you can use for substitution are:
+Default keywords you can use for substitution are:
     * REMOTE_PATH: pulled from the simulation.case.remote_path
     * PROJECT_PATH: pulled from global.project_path
     * CASEID: pulled from simulations.case